jvalenteros/ciphers/README.md

 - 🔄 Encode and decode functionality for each cipher
 - 📊 Real-time character and word count
 - 📋 One-click copy to clipboard
-- 🎨 Clean and responsive user interface built with Tailwind CSS
+- 🎨 Clean and responsive user interface built with React and Tailwind CSS
-- ⚡ Fast and efficient processing with vanilla JavaScript
+- ⚡ Fast and efficient state management with React
 - 📱 Mobile-friendly design

 ## Supported Ciphers